DavAug/chi/docs/source/getting_started/quick_overview.rst

 Maximum likelihood estimation
 -----------------------------

-A popular approach to infer the model parameters that best describe the measurements is to find the parameter values that maximise the log-likelihood, a.k.a. maximum likelihood estimation
+A popular approach to infer model parameters that best describe the measurements is to find the parameter values that maximise the log-likelihood, a.k.a. maximum likelihood estimation